Harishn28/babel-learn/README.md

  ![](images/usageEntry.png)

-For a give targets(Chrome:79 and node:8), import 'core-js' is replaced with individual require of 106 individual polyfills.
+For a given targets(Chrome:79 and node:8), import 'core-js' is replaced with individual require of 106 individual polyfills.
-IF we have node used useBuiltIns: 'entry', then all the polyfills in the core-js library would have included in output file(which is more that 106 polyfills).
+If we have node used useBuiltIns: 'entry', then all the polyfills in the core-js library would have included in output file(which is more that 106 polyfills).
 Out of 106 polyfills we have only need 2 polyfills for our code to work; Remaining polyfills are added to support target environment.

+Even if we have imported 'regenerator-runtime/runtime' in the source code, that polyfill is not there in the output file because both the targets natively supports generator and async functions.

 Now let's remove the target node:8 and use only Chrome:79 as target.